robinrojh/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 2c.
-The User requests to edit a non-existing Procedure from an existing Client.
+The Client's edit information, cost, and date and time are empty.
     * 2c1.
 Networkers shows an error message.

       Use case resumes at step 2.

 * 2d.
-The User requests to edit an existing Procedure from a non-existing Client.
+The specified Client already has an identical Procedure in its Procedure list.
     * 2d1.
-Networkers shows an error message.

-      Use case resumes at step 2.

-* 2e.
-The related information, cost, or date and time is empty.
-    * 2e1.
-Networkers shows an error message.

-      Use case resumes at step 2.

-* 2f.
-The specified Client already has an identical Procedure in its Procedure list.
-    * 2f1.
 Networkers shows an error message.

       Use case resumes at step 2.